tribixbite/awesome/README.md

 ## Python

+*   [SamuelSchmidgall/AgentLaboratory](https://github.com/SamuelSchmidgall/AgentLaboratory) - Agent Laboratory is an end-to-end autonomous research workflow meant to assist you as the human researcher toward implementing your research ideas
 *   [lllyasviel/Fooocus](https://github.com/lllyasviel/Fooocus) - Focus on prompting and generating
 *   [NVIDIA/Cosmos](https://github.com/NVIDIA/Cosmos) - Cosmos is a world model development platform that consists of world foundation models, tokenizers and video processing pipeline to accelerate the development of Physical AI at Robotics & AV labs.
 Cosmos is purpose built for physical AI.
 The Cosmos repository will enable end users to run the Cosmos models, run inference scripts and generate videos.
 *   [AK391/ai-gradio](https://github.com/AK391/ai-gradio) -